3 min read

 Psychoeducation can be delivered in different ways, for example, conventional therapy sessions, workshops, learning materials, and even text messages.
 This versatility ensures patients have access to support wherever they are, promoting flexibility beyond conventional care settings.

-Text messaging, in particular, offers a convenient and accessible way to deliver psychoeducational content, allowing patients to receive information and support in real-time, wherever they may be, fostering a more engaged and empowered approach to managing their mental health.
+Text messaging, in particular, is a convenient and accessible way to deliver psychoeducational content.
+It allows patients to receive information and support in real-time, wherever they may be, fostering a more engaged and empowered approach to managing their mental health.

 Why text messaging is an effective method of patient support

 Text messages are a convenient way of communicating with patients.
-Studies show that structured therapeutic interventions can be delivered using text messaging.
+More specifically, structured therapeutic interventions can be delivered using text messaging, as evidenced in a systematic review of the technology features of web- and mobile-based psychoeducational interventions for depression.

-When psychoeducational information is presented in a text message, patients can consume the content at their own pace and revisit it at any time.
+When psychoeducational information is presented in a text message, patients can consume the content at their own pace and revisit it anytime.
 For example, if a therapist sends a text message with quick tips on managing stress, the patient can access the information at any time, whenever necessary.

-A brief text message delivers information in a concise and digestible manner for the patient to quickly absorb the tips without feeling overwhelmed.
-This becomes particularly useful when a patient may be experiencing stress and their focus is limited.
+A brief text message delivers information in a concise and digestible manner for the patient to quickly absorb the tips without potentially feeling overwhelmed.
+These texts can become particularly useful when a patient experiences stress and their focus is limited.

 How psychoeducational text messaging can improve patient outcomes